 Feds: Chinese spy tried to steal US aviation trade secrets

-NEW YORK (AP) — The Justice Department says a Chinese spy who attempted to steal trade secrets from multiple U.S. aviation and aerospace companies has been charged.
+NEW YORK (AP) — A Chinese spy who allegedly attempted to steal trade secrets from several American aviation and aerospace companies was charged Wednesday and extradited to the U.S.

-Yanjun Xu was charged Wednesday with conspiring and attempting to commit economic espionage and theft of trade secrets.
+Xu was indicted Wednesday on four counts of conspiring and attempting to commit espionage and theft of trade secrets.